gatling/frontline-doc/content/reference/current/user/reports/index.md

 {{< img src="successful-generation-public-link.png" alt="Successful public link generation" >}}

-You can copy the public link to share your reports to non-FrontLine users, or click on the "Go" Button to access it yourself.
+You can copy the public link to share your reports to non-Gatling Enterprise users, or click on the "Go" Button to access it yourself.
 You can click on the "OK" button to close this modal.

 ### Charts

-Each charts in FrontLine are connected to each other, so if you select a time window on a chart it will automatically change it for all other charts.
+Each charts in Gatling Enterprise are connected to each other, so if you select a time window on a chart it will automatically change it for all other charts.
 Metrics are drawn in multiple charts.

 {{< img src="charts.png" alt="Charts" >}}